Enterprise Server: Upgrade Overview

 The 2026.01 release introduced the new "pco" storage format, with the migration to the format happening during the release upgrade process by default.

-For large installations (100+ servers monitored), this migration may take 1 hour or longer to complete, during which time your pganalyze install would be unavailable.
+For large installations (100+ servers monitored), this migration may take 1 hour or longer to complete, during which time your pganalyze Enterprise Server install would be unavailable.
 To keep the system online and accepting data, you can optionally delay the data backfill step to run it after migrations have been applied:

-SKIP_PCO_BACKFILL=1environment variable set. - After the new code is deployed run these commands in a console (
+SKIP_PCO_BACKFILL=1environment variable set. - After the new code is deployed, run these commands in a console (

-consolecommand to the container / Docker entrypoint).
+consolecommand to the container / Docker entrypoint):

 Rust::Migrate.migrate('20250902174735_backfill_query_stats_pco')